-Deep in the woods behind my friend PR’s farm is a tiny jewel of a place: Bijou Glabin.
+Deep in the woods behind the farm of my friends PR and VR is a tiny jewel of a place: Bijou Glabin.
 This “glamourous cabin” and its gem of an outhouse are sheltered in a shaded, light-splashed forest where the land is settled—centuries of rock and moss, thick roots and carpets of pine—yet gently dynamic, as breezes, insects, and bird song sift through the spaces, lifting toward the sky.

 Finding space and time for focused writing is a challenge for most of us.
 Not just the putting of words on the page, but the long, thoughtful hours of uninterrupted pondering, questioning the plot and the characters’ choices, and answering in ways that make the story feel true—this sort of space and time is hard to come by, and exactly what Bijou gave me for three nights and days in the middle of July.